 Tritium Users Group (TUG) 2024 – University of Manchester

-Advancing Raman Technologies - Jessica Gabb MCHEM presents ISI's gas Raman systemAt the event, Jessica presented ISI’s gas-phase Raman spectroscopy system, which was developed as part of the United Kingdom Atomic Energy Authority (UKAEA) Fusion Industry Programme (FIP) project, GRADE.
-This instrument has been engineered to provide real-time, in-situ monitoring of hydrogen isotopes, including deuterium, and critically, tritium.
-Notably, the system recently achieved successful tritium detection, indicating its efficacy for future deployment in active fusion research and tritium handling applications.
+Advancing Raman Technologies - Jessica Gabb MCHEM presents ISI's gas Raman systemAt the event, Jessica presented ISI’s gas-phase Raman spectroscopy system, Notus.
+This was developed as part of the United Kingdom Atomic Energy Authority (UKAEA) Fusion Industry Programme (FIP) project, GRADE.
+Engineers developed this instrument to deliver real-time, in-situ monitoring of hydrogen isotopes — including deuterium and, critically, tritium — under operational conditions.

 On the second day of TUG, attendees toured Amentum, where ISI exhibited the system and engaged with stakeholders from organisations including UKAEA, Atomic Weapons Establishment, National Physics Laboratory, Karlsruhe Institute of Technology, CEA (Commissariat à l’énergie atomique), and Sellafield.
 Technical discussions centred on the challenges of tritium metrology, system integration in controlled environments, and corrosion linked to tritium isotopic effects.
 In particular, UKAEA’s Ben Mercer provided an insightful talk on corrosivity mechanisms associated with tritium.
 This is a key concern for materials compatibility in fusion reactors.